Romans Series Overview - Intro and 'Are There Two Evangels?'

 The million-dollar question: why Paul’s Letters?
 Why not study, say, the Sermon on the Mount, or all of Jesus’ miracles?
 Shouldn’t those accounts just blow us away?

 Well, here’s the thing.
 Most of the thinking modern world is not impressed upon by “miracle.”
-Especially with the deification of science, and the modernist philosophies of existentialism spur disbelief in Christ’s miracles for various reasons.
+The deification of science (as in, the treatment of scientific hypothesis as foundational fact,) and the modernist philosophies of existentialism/fatalism/nihilism, spur disbelief in Christ’s miracles for various reasons.
 Aside from their illogical nature (water into wine, feeding 5,000 from 5 loaves of bread, walking on water, etc.) many philosophers disregard Scripture entirely because of the kind of miracles performed.
 Why did Jesus “turn water into wine”?
 What does this represent?
 The fact that so many different interpretations are given leads philosophers to believe that Jesus was a con-artist, and not the Son of God.

 So… what if man’s reasoning is wrong?

-Dwell on that question again.
-What if… man’s reasoning is just… wrong?
+Let me ask that again: what if… man’s reasoning is just… wrong?

 What if (almost) everything we’ve been taught by Christianity, from multiple different “Bibles,” is incorrect?
-What if tradition as we know it is not actually resolving our peace of mind intentionally?
+What if tradition as we know it is intentionally delaying our peace of mind?
 What if there’s something more at play than our surface perception?

 Hence the purpose of our study.
 Despite not being a mockery, this is an indictment on the faith of Christendom.
 No, not on the individual on a personal level, but on the doctrines they have faith toward.
 We are going to be covering the various claims of Christianity, considering whether or not they hold ground.
-Moreover, we are going to perform a deep dive into Paul’s evangels, while doing our best to rely solely on the text, as opposed to the proposed reasonings of the Baptists, Methodists, Seventh Day Adventists, and so on.
+Moreover, we are going to perform a deep dive into Paul’s epistles, while doing our best to rely solely on the text, as opposed to the underlying assumptions enforced by the Baptists, Methodists, Seventh Day Adventists, and so on.

 But why Paul?
 Shouldn’t we learn about Jesus?
 I mean, He’s the proposed Savior of the Scriptures – not Paul, right?

 Well, yes.
 While it is true that Jesus is the Savior, the fact of the matter is that we do not learn of the effects of Christ’s sacrifice until reading Paul’s arguments in Romans.
 Moreover, before Christ’s birth in Jerusalem, God, while the Creator of all, was only speaking to Israel.
 The only group of people who received the Mosaic law were Israelites (Ex.
 19:1-8.)
-Later, proselytes (anyone of another nation who became a Jew) were able to partake of some of the Israelites’ blessings, but the entire Old Testament is not written to all of mankind, but to the Jews.
+Later, proselytes (anyone of another nation who became a Jew) were able to partake of some of the Israelites’ blessings, but the entire Old Testament is not written to all of mankind, but to the Jews and guests of their promised kingdom.

 Now, you would think that Jesus was so radical because He ‘changed’ that.
 But no!
 That’s simply not the case at all.
-When Jesus was on earth, He was explicitly teaching the “evangel of the kingdom” (Matt.
-4:23,) that is: good news concerning the kingdom that God promised to Abraham.
+When Jesus was on earth, He was explicitly teaching what Matthew titles the “evangel of the kingdom” (Matt.
+4:23.)
+That is: good news concerning the kingdom that God promised to Abraham.
 All of Jesus’ teachings (the Sermon on the Mount, in Matt.
 5-8, for example,) were in relation to the kingdom, which at the time had drawn close to Israel (Matt.
 3:2.)

 Jesus explicitly claimed that the goal of His life on earth was to fulfill the law (Matt.
 5:17,) which, again, was given to the Israelites – not the entire world.
 And, during His earthly ministry, says in Matthew 15:24, “I was not commissioned except for the lost sheep of the House of Israel.”
 He even goes as far as to call a Canaanite woman a “dog” two verses later!